gilesp1729/Rolanduino/Readme.md

 Wiring audio outputs to existing power amp (once I can find the inputs; the PCB is quite different from the one in the manual)

 Organising a power supply for the Mega and tidying up piano case.

+Connecting up, and writing code to handle, the three standard piano pedals (soft, sostenuto and sustain)